 The Paris Climate Change Agreement and the 2030 Agenda for Sustainable Development form the broad framework for the Chairmanship programme.
 Finland’s Arctic cooperation is coordinated by the Ministry for Foreign Affairs.

-The Chairmanship offers an excellent opportunity to present Finnish expertise in sustainable and responsible Arctic bioeconomy.
+The Chairmanship offered an excellent opportunity to present Finnish expertise in sustainable and responsible Arctic bioeconomy.
 In the Arctic Council the mandate of the Ministry of Agriculture and Forestry includes invasive alien species, climate change adaptation and resilience.
 Climate resilience refers to the capacity to adapt to climate change and to take appropriate action in the event of exceptional circumstances.

 Finland’s Strategy for the Arctic Region